Bruce Weber (basketball)

-Bruce Brett Weber (born October 19, 1956) is the former men's basketball head coach at Kansas State University.
+Bruce Brett Weber (born October 19, 1956) is an American former men's basketball coach who was most recently the head coach at Kansas State University.
 Prior to his tenure at Kansas State, Weber was the head coach at Southern Illinois University and the University of Illinois.

 Weber won conference championships and conference coach of the year awards at each of the three schools where he served as head coach.
 He guided his teams to a combined total of 13 NCAA tournaments in 24 seasons, including an appearance with Illinois in the championship game of the 2005 NCAA tournament.
 Weber was the consensus national coach of the year in 2005.

 Coaching

 Early career

 Weber began his coaching career with a brief stint as a graduate assistant coach at Western Kentucky University during the 1979–80 season under head coach Gene Keady.
 In 1980, Weber moved to Purdue University along with Keady.
 He remained an assistant coach at Purdue for 18 seasons before becoming the head coach at Southern Illinois University in 1998.